noir-lang/acvm-docs/docs/brillig/02_opcode_listing.md

 ## Stop

 The `Stop` opcode is used to halt the execution of the program.
 It does not require any parameters.

+It should be used to exit from the outer Brillig program, while most of the Brillig program should use the "Return" opcode.
+There is no particular requirement on a Brillig program about what states they are allowed to "Stop" in, however, any system using Brillig may impose additional semantics on the final Brilig memory and registers.
+In this case, a bytecode emitter should make sure that the calling convention of the Brillig program is followed before Stop'ing.

 **Wire format example:**